 Students who are not picked up by 3.35pm will need to be collected from OSHC which is accessed via the Florence Street gate.

 Regular attendance at school is essential.
-Parents are asked to report absences from school by ringing the school Front Office by 9am on the day the student is absent.
+Parents are asked to report absences from school by either phoning the School Office at anytime as an Answering Service is available or by using the SchoolStream App which will notify the office via email.
 Parents who do not advise the school that their child/children are absent will receive a phone call from the school.
 This will be followed with a written note upon the student’s return to school.

 If a student arrives after 8.50am they need to collect a Late Card from the Front Office, after 9.30am parents are asked to sign the Late Arrival Book, which is also kept in the Front Office.
 The student will be given a card to give to their class teacher to show they have signed in.